REASONER2023/reasoner2023.github.io/README.md

 | duration    | Duration of the video in seconds        | int64 | 120                                       |
 | category    | Category of the video (indicated by ID) | int64 | 3                                         |

-### 4. Descriptions of the fields in `bigfive.csv`
+### 4. bigfive.csv

 We have the annotators take the [Big Five Personality Test](https://www.psytoolkit.org/survey-library/big5-bfi-s.html), and `bigfive.csv` contains the answers of the annotators to 15 questions, where [0, 1, 2, 3, 4, 5] correspond to [strongly disagree, disagree, somewhat disagree, somewhat agree, agree, strongly agree].
-The file also includes a user_id column.
+This file also includes a  `user_id` column.

 The questions are described as follows: